Last Updated on September 11, 2022 by Angela Vaz

 But the relationship you’ve had with her has changed.
 And it’s changed permanently.

-No matter how much you try to reconcile this marriage, will you ever be able to trust her again?
+No matter how much you try to reconcile this marriage, you need to ask yourself if you can trust her again.

 This is a question you need to ask yourself.
 Here are some more to consider:

 - If you have work, can you leave the country for a bit and be sure she won’t cheat?

 - If she goes through the same pattern of depression or loneliness again, are you sure she won’t stray?

 - Can you ever close your eyes and relax without a doubt that she will cheat again?